South Africa

 Top tip

-If you’re negotiating a job offer, ask about the relocation costs and whether the company is willing to assist (either financially or for admin) in any way.
+If you’re negotiating a job offer, ask about the relocation costs and whether the company is able to assist (either financially or administratively) in any way.

 If possible, visit the city ahead of time to view potential apartments or houses in person as things might look different from online images and you’ll be able to get a better feel for the location.